-7. New Zealand Olympic Order Holders
+7. New Zealand Olympic Committee Order Holders

-- 7.1 The New Zealand Olympic Order is an award of merit recognising outstanding service to the Olympic Movement and/or sport. - 7.2 The New Zealand Olympic Order will be awarded at a General Assembly or otherwise as determined by the Board. - 7.3 The Board will recommend to the Members at a General Assembly, based on either its deliberation or that of a specially convened Commission, those individuals considered to be worthy recipients of the New Zealand Olympic Order. - 7.4 To be awarded the New Zealand Olympic Order the nominee requires approval by an Ordinary Resolution at a General Assembly. - 7.5 Each New Zealand Olympic Order Holder becomes a Member and will be entitled to attend and speak at the General Assembly and other occasions as the Board decides.
+- 7.1 The New Zealand Olympic Committee Order is an award of merit recognising outstanding service to the Olympic Movement and/or Commonwealth Movement. - 7.2 The New Zealand Olympic Committee Order will be awarded at a General Assembly or otherwise as determined by the Board.

+- 7.3 The Board will recommend to the Members at a General Assembly, based on either its deliberation or that of a committee convened under Rule 5.1.j, those individuals considered to be worthy recipients of the New Zealand Olympic Committee Order. - 7.4 To be awarded the New Zealand Olympic Committee Order, the nominee requires approval by an Ordinary Resolution at a General Assembly. - 7.5 Subject to the relevant individual's consent, each New Zealand Olympic Committee Order Holder becomes a Member.

-8. Members Rights and Obligations
+8. Members' Rights and Obligations

-- 8.1 Members have the right to attend and speak (through their delegates) at a General Assembly and they have such other rights as set out in this Constitution or in any Regulation or bylaw of NZOC or as determined by the General Assembly.
-For voting rights see Rule 18. - 8.2 Each Member Federation and Associate Member must maintain, and if requested by the Board, demonstrate the continuance of the criteria specified in Rule 6.2a to e (inclusive in respect of a Member Federation) and in Rule 6.3a and b (in respect of an Associate Member). - 8.3 No Member or any person associated with a Member shall participate in or materially influence any decision made by the NZOC in respect of the payment to or on behalf of that Member or associated person of any income, benefit, or advantage whatsoever.
+- 8.1 All Members have the right to attend and speak (through their appointed delegates) at a General Assembly and Members will have such other rights as set out in this Constitution or in any Regulation or bylaw of the NZOC or as determined by the General Assembly, which may differ as between different categories of Member.
+For voting rights, see Rule 18. - 8.2 Each Member must maintain, and if requested by the Board demonstrate, its compliance with the criteria specified in Rules 6.2 and 6.5 in respect of an Olympic Member Federation, and Rules 6.3 and 6.5 in respect of a Commonwealth Member Federation and Rules 6.4 and 6.5 in respect of an Associate Member Federation, as applicable. - 8.3 No Member or any person associated with a Member shall participate in or materially influence any decision made by the NZOC in respect of the payment to or on behalf of that Member or associated person of any income, benefit, or advantage whatsoever.
 Any such income paid shall be reasonable and relative to that which would be paid in an arm's-length transaction (being the open market value).
-The provisions and effect of this Rule shall not be removed from this Constitution, and shall be included and implied into any document replacing this Constitution. - 8.4 Any person or organisation expelled from the IOC or the CGF may not be a Member. - 8.5 The Secretary General shall keep and maintain a register of Members recording the full name, address and date of entry of each Member.
-The register shall be available for inspection by Members at the office of the NZOC.
+The provisions and effect of this Rule shall not be removed from this Constitution and shall be included and implied into any document replacing this Constitution. - 8.4 Any person or organisation expelled from the IOC or the CGF may not be a Member. - 8.5 All Members shall: - a. support and promote the Objects of the NZOC as set out in Rule 4; - act in accordance with the NZOC's values of excellence, integrity, leadership, and pride in its dealings; - c. respect and operate with mutual trust and confidence among other Members; and - d. encourage and embrace the athlete voice within their organisations. - 8.6 The Secretary-General shall keep and maintain a register of Members recording the full name, address and other contact details, date of becoming a Member, and category of membership for each Member, and any other membership information required to be kept for the purposes of this Constitution and/or compliance with the Act. - 8.7 A Member must notify the Secretary-General as soon as reasonably practicable of any change to any of their details recorded on the register of Members and, upon becoming aware of any change to any Member's details on the register, the Secretary-General must update the register.